- SCIENTIFIC ACTIVITY

 The Institute of Organic Chemistry of the Polish Academy of Sciences (IOC PAS) was established in 1964, when the Department of Organic Synthesis of the Polish Academy of Sciences was advanced to the rank of a Research Institute.

 The Institute of Organic Chemistry of the Polish Academy of Sciences (IOC PAS) is a research unit of category A+ according to the parameterization of the Ministry of Education and Science.
 According to the national rankings the IOC PAS, is first in the category of scientific institutes conducting research in the field of organic chemistry and second in the category of research on chemistry.
-In 2021 in the international ranking of the quality of scientific institutions, SCImago Institutions Rankings (SIR), the IOC PAS took first place in terms of innovation among scientific institutions in Poland and fifth in the overall SIR ranking.
+In 2022 in the international ranking of the quality of scientific institutions, SCImago Institutions Rankings (SIR), the IOC PAS took first place in terms of innovation among scientific institutions in Poland and twelfth in the overall SIR ranking.

 On July 24, 2017, the Institute of Organic Chemistry received the HR Excellence in Research award from the European Commission, confirming the presence of excellent conditions for employment and conducting scientific research by scientists.
 The distinction is awarded to scientific institutions with internal staff policies and recruitment procedures that are compatible with activities including the “European Charter for Researchers and a Code of Conduct for the Recruitment of Researchers”.